HULKs/hulk/docs/workflow/development.md

 !!! warning "Attention"

     This section is a prioritized FIFO queue.
 Add new cards at the bottom.
-    The head of development might decide to move it further up if the pull request is rather important.
+    The dev-leads might decide to move it further up if the pull request is rather important.

 !!! tip